the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 Probably this is the most important feature of data exchange, since it allows
 |TVB| to bring together data generated independently by other systems/applications
-and allows it's users to perform different analyses on it and visualize them.
+and allows its users to perform different analyses on it and visualize them.
 Since there is an abundance of formats available for neuroimaging data, |TVB| tries to support as many as possible for an improved user experience.